How to Buy a House Without a Realtor

 The Takeaway

 Do you need a real estate agent to buy a house?
 No, you don’t.
-It’s entirely possible to learn how to buy a home without a Realtor and avoid paying the commission (or higher price that a broker’s fee can trigger).
+It’s entirely possible to learn how to buy a home without a Realtor and perhaps avoid paying for the agent’s time and expertise.
 Just realize all of the work and risk involved in finding a home, making an offer, handling contingencies, and closing the deal.

 SoFi Mortgages